Summer Bean Salad Corn Green Beans Limas

 39. yeasted bread:

-Veggies are great in a bread.
+Many veggies are great in a bread, with or without cheese.
 Maybe this marvelous Harvest Bread, like this one from Vegetarian Ventures.

 40. desserts: